 These consolidated financial statements have been prepared assuming the Company will continue on a going-concern basis.
-The Company has incurred losses since inception and the ability of the Company to continue as a going-concern depends upon its ability to develop profitable operations and to continue to raise adequate financing.
+The Company has incurred losses since its inception and the ability of the Company to continue as a going concern depends upon its ability to develop profitable operations and to continue to raise adequate financing.
 Management is actively targeting sources of additional financing through other business and financial transactions which would assure continuation of the Company's operations and exploration programs.
-At December 31, 2022, the Company had cash of \$8,735,828 (June 30, 2022 - \$11,783,088) and a working capital surplus of \$8,180,084 (June 30, 2022 \$10,958,619).
+At March 31, 2023, the Company had cash of \$6,363,126 (June 30, 2022 - \$11,783,088) and a working capital surplus of \$5,776,348 (June 30, 2022 \$10,958,619).
 The Company's continuation as a going concern is dependent upon the successful results from its exploration activities and its ability to attain profitable operations and generate funds therefrom and/or raise equity capital or borrowings sufficient to meet current and future obligations.
-The Company estimates it has sufficient working capital to continue operations for the upcoming year.